hutzz/cefi-currency-converter/README.md

 -   CAD: Convert USD to CAD
 -   Reset: Undoes the conversion (reloads extension as well)
 -   Reload: Manually reload the extension.
-Note: this is intended to be used either when switching between pages in Celsius/Nexo.
+Note: this is intended to be used when switching between pages in Celsius/Nexo.
 Reloading and clicking CAD while on the same page WILL perform the conversion again.